paulrowen/pololu-rpi-slave-arduino-library/README.md

   that corrupts data except at very low speeds.
 The standard Arduino I<sup>2</sup>C library, Wire.h, is not flexible enough to allow us to follow the suggested workarounds (delays inserted at key points).

-We have included example Arduino code for the A-Star or Romi and Python code for the Raspberry Pi.
-Together, the examples set up a web server on the Raspberry Pi that will let you remotely control and monitor a robot from your smartphone or computer.

 Getting started
 ---------------